Logo Bayernportal

 Procedure details

-Anyone operating X-ray equipment or an interference source must have it inspected by an officially appointed expert in accordance with Section 172 of the Radiation Protection Act prior to commissioning, in the event of significant changes and otherwise at regular intervals of five years.
-These experts shall draw up a test report and, if necessary, a certificate for each test carried out.
-The operator receives the original and a copy is sent to the supervisory authority responsible for the operator.
+Anyone operating X-ray equipment or an interfering source must have it inspected by an officially appointed expert in accordance with Section 172 of the Radiation Protection Act prior to commissioning, in the event of significant changes and at five-year intervals.
+The expert must draw up a test report and, if applicable, a certificate on the test.
+The original is given to the operator, a copy is sent to the supervisory authority responsible for the operator.

 The test reports must have been prepared by the officially appointed expert in accordance with § 172 of the Radiation Protection Act.